CHAPTER ONE-HUNDRED AND TWENTY-FIVE: REAL GIRL

 She perceives that you will not want to be unclothed when you speak to her in this form, the Osiris finally said.

 Jace paused in his hair-drying and frowned.
 It couldn't be that Gehenna was embarrassed to see him naked.
-She had loads of time.
+She had loads of times.
 She’d carried him naked to the pool.
 So it must be that she thought that he would be embarrassed for her to see him naked in her new form.
 He gulped.
 Did her new form have lots of sharp parts?
 Maybe tentacles that could cut things off?
 No, that had been her cleaning bot body and that hadn’t been a problem.
 So what was going on here?

 “Ah, okay, tell her I’ll be a minute,” he said.